Horlarmmy/simple_dapp/README.md

 Basic Hardhat Project
 ## How to run this on CLI
 1. **Clone** the repository to your machine
-2. Cd into it and type npm install, to run dependencies.
+2. Cd into it and type **npm install**, to run dependencies.
-3. Creat a *secret.json* file to hold your accounts and app id.
+3. Create a *secret.json* file to hold your accounts and app id.
 4. Run the following codes to complie and deploy your contract.
 > npx hardhat accounts
 npx hardhat clean